 “What is it?”
 I asked.

-The Silver Star,” my newfound neighbor said.
+The Silver Star,” my newfound friend said.
 “It’s awarded for gallantry in action against an enemy of the United States.”

 “What did you do to get it?